Using digital traces to analyze software work: skills, careers and programming languages: Discussion

 \section{Discussion}

-The growing complexity of the labor market has made measuring worker capabilities both more difficult and more important \citep{anderson2017skill}.
-Here we demonstrated that data on individual problem solving can be used to generate a useful fine-grained taxonomy of tasks people do in software-related work, a key industry in the digital economy.
-These tasks or building blocks of software work can be given coherent economic values and capture co-occurrence relationships reflected in real world job advertisements.
-We use the tasks to observe individual learning, both within tasks and entrance into new ones.
-Moreover, the fine-grained detail of the task space allows us to explain an important macro-system outcome: the rise of Python as the leading all-purpose programming language.
-Our explanation for Python's success is that it enables people to enter new tasks which have higher economic value.
-Ultimately, our results highlight how deepening our understanding of the microstructure of tasks offers new ways to interpret macro-level phenomena such as technology diffusion, wage dispersion, and the evolution of industry-wide practices.
+The growing complexity of the labor market has made measuring worker capabilities both more difficult and more important.
+Here we demonstrated that data on individual problem solving can be used to generate a useful, fine-grained taxonomy of skills used in software-related work, a key industry in the digital economy.
+These skills can be given coherent economic values that help predict wages in job advertisements and be used to guess which questions users provide the best answers to according to feedback from the community.
+This illustrates the validity and usefulness of the skill taxonomy inside and outside the context of SO.

-A core insight from our results is that tasks exist in a space of related capabilities, echoing network-based accounts of human capital \citep{anderson2017skill}.
-On the one hand, tasks are well-defined as distinctive categories of specific kinds of work, as evidenced by their distinct labor market values and that effective learning happens by practice within tasks \citep{arrow1962economic}.
-On the other hand, tasks also have meaningful relationships with each other, evidenced by their non-random co-occurrence within job ads and observed patterns of individuals learning new tasks.
-The resulting networked taxonomy of software tasks demonstrates its value by providing a micro-to-macro explanation for the rise of the Python programming language: Python enables users to enter more valuable tasks.
+The fine-grained detail of the skill taxonomy allows us to assess the mapping of programming languages to skills.
+This reveals a nested landscape of skills, where ubiquitous skills are undemanding in terms of which programming language they require, but specialized skills require not custom-tailored languages but are rather implemented in generalist, highly versatile, languages.